openid/eKYC-IDA/use_cases/TISA/verification_result/README.md

-New tag to request and communicate the result go the verification request to the IdP.
+New tag to request and communicate the status of the verification request from the IdP to the RP.

+Some the status indicate an interim state: pending, part verified.
+Some the the status indidate a currently final state: verified Other status indicate a result of a user decision: not_consented.

 Request format:
 "verification_result":null,   // return the verification result from the IdP //